 If you enjoy NASCAR, you will love the I-500 Snowmobile Race.
 It’s, “NASCAR on Ice!”

-Come join us for the 51st Annual International I-500 Snowmobile Race and experience all the thrills of NASCAR on a one-mile oval ice track.
+Join us for the 51st Annual International I-500 Snowmobile Race Saturday, February 2nd, 2019 and experience all the thrills of NASCAR on a one-mile oval ice track.
 The I-500 is the BIGGEST event in the Upper Peninsula and in the entire snowmobile-racing world.
 No Hans devices.
 No padding.
 Just 100% raw courage!

 When drivers accelerate to speeds exceeding 100 miles per hour on the straightaways, your heart will race…